 Their normal servers are owned and managed by the service, giving them more control over how the system works, and the level of security they can provide.
 Despite containing little to no personal data, all ProtonVPN servers are protected by full disk encryption.

 Other VPNs may be able to provide a larger network, but few can match the capabilities of ProtonVPN’s Secure Core servers.
 It’s just a shame that they’re locked away, and can only be used by Premium/Visionary users.

 Streaming & Torrenting

-You won’t be able to unblock streaming platforms unless you’re willing to commit to the Plus plan, and the same is true for P2P/BitTorrent support.
-It’s a recurring theme, but one that makes sense as they aim to incentivise users to switch over to a paid tier.
+You won’t be able to unblock streaming platforms unless you’re willing to commit to the Plus plan, and the same is true for using this VPN for torrenting.
+It’s a recurring theme, but one that makes sense as they aim to incentivize users to switch over to a paid tier.
 It also helps to keep speeds high for premium users.